Sane Alternatives to Poisons

 Sure, it can help to feed garlic and yeast to dogs and cats.
 This gives them some extra B vitamins and makes them not so tasty to the flea.
 The only caution is that you not depend on this as your sole means of controlling fleas.
 For cats, a teaspoonful of yeast flakes (nutritional, not baking), and a small clove of garlic daily should be adequate.
 For big breeds of dogs, up to 1/4 cup of yeast and a few big cloves is a decent dose, and for those in between, adjust according to body weight.

 Perhaps easier and safer are the treats sold with these ingredients in them.
-And a caution: garlic in high doses, like onions, causes anemia in pets.
-Err on the side of caution, always, and keep the doses low, knowing the goal is in treating the environment, not the pet.
+And a (mild) caution: garlic in very, very high doses, like onions, can cause anemia in pets.
+This is largely over emphasized, and an overdose would be, for a 50 lb dog, on the order of 70 cloves!.

 Only Natural Pet has a tasty treat based on Brewer’s Yeast and Garlic, if you don’t want to mess with these two separately.
 Safe levels of garlic, and 100% guaranteed, so you can’t go wrong.